abiolaogu/tdb-fork/docs/performance/comparisons.md

-# TDB+ Database Comparisons
+# LumaDB Database Comparisons

 ## Comprehensive Feature and Performance Comparison

-This document provides detailed comparisons between TDB+ and other leading databases.
+This document provides detailed comparisons between LumaDB and other leading databases.

 ---